 Each of us in the OWU community has a great responsibility.
 If we follow campus guidelines and act with care and empathy, we can create a campus environment where OWU students, faculty, and staff can work, study, live, learn, and interact in ways that fulfill our educational mission and protect the health, safety, and well-being of us all.

-As of November 12, Delaware County is listed as a Red Level 3 on the Ohio Public Health Advisory System.
+Since November 12, 2020, Delaware County has been listed as a Red Level 3 on the Ohio Public Health Advisory System.
 The state system includes four levels, with Level 4 being the most urgent.

 With a Red Level 3 designation, Delaware County is considered to be in a period of “very high exposure and spread,” and residents and visitors are encouraged to “limit activities as much as possible.”

 As part of the designation, people are instructed to follow these public health protections: